mcattx/px2scalability/README.md

 - pageWidth: 750 : Design draft width, default value: 750
 - precision: 6 : Precision, default value: 6
-- keepComment: 'no' : The code won't convert if this flag in comments is detected
+- keepComment: `no` : The code won't convert if this flag in comments is detected

 ### Type